The Recycling of Waste Heat

 This technology has the potential to improve the energy efficiency of many devices and systems, and provide a radically new zero-emission power source.

-Watch our video below to learn more about TRANSLATE
+Watch our video series below to learn more about TRANSLATE

 Tackling climate change requires a radical shift in how we produce and consume energy, away from fossil fuel burning and towards clean, renewable sources of energy.
 Yet every day, it’s estimated that 70% of all the energy produced from sources such as power generators, factories, and homes is lost in the form of heat, which evaporates away into the atmosphere.